boto/botocore/README.rst

 Getting Started
 ---------------
-Assuming that you have Python and ``virtualenv`` installed, set up your environment and install the required dependencies like this or you can install the library using ``pip``:
+Assuming that you have Python installed, set up your environment and install the required dependencies like this or you can install the library using ``pip``:

 .. code-block:: sh

     $ git clone https://github.com/boto/botocore.git
     $ cd botocore
-    $ virtualenv venv
+    $ python -m venv venv
     ...
     $ . venv/bin/activate
     $ pip install -r requirements.txt